pivotal/docs-tap/partials/scst-scan/_offline-airgap.hbs.md

                   - name: GRYPE_CHECK_FOR_APP_UPDATE
                     value: "false"
     ```

-Where:
-- `spec.template.initContainers[]` specifies setting the environment variable(s) in the `scan-plugin` initContainer.
+Where `spec.template.initContainers[]` specifies setting one or more environment variables in the `scan-plugin` initContainer.

-> **Note** If you are using the Namespace Provisioner to provision a new developer namespace and want to apply a package overlay for Grype, you must import the overlay `Secret`s.
-See [Import overlay secrets](/docs-tap/namespace-provisioner/customize-installation.hbs.md)
+> **Note** If you are using the Namespace Provisioner to provision a new developer namespace and want to apply a package overlay for Grype, you must import the overlay `Secret`.
+See [Import overlay secrets](/docs-tap/namespace-provisioner/customize-installation.hbs.md).

 ## <a id="troubleshooting"></a> Troubleshooting